ucsb-bren/ESM296-3W-2016/wk01_github/index.md

 ## Assignment

+### Github with Naomi

+- in RStudio, menu File > New Project, New Directory, empty, then click "Create a git repository"
+- Now you should see a new Git tab in RS tudio with 2 new files: .gitignore and *.Rproj
+- create a new R script grphpcp.R:

+    pcp = read.table('pcp.txt')
+    plot(pcp$meters)

+- now change a line to:

+    pcp = read.table('pcp.txt')
+    plot(pcp$meters, type='l', col='blue')

+- in Git pane, click Commit changes
+- M means modified
+-
 ### Individually

 Add yourself to the [students]({{ site.baseurl }}/students/) listing with a json <sup><a href="#json">1</a></sup> file, and a dedicated Rmarkdown document.